-In the second part (Section \ref{sectionneron}), we shall study the N\'{e}ron model of a bielliptic surface.
+In the second part (Section \ref{sectionneron}), we shall study a N\'{e}ron model of a bielliptic surface.
 Let $K$ be a discrete valuation field, and $X$ a smooth separated finite type scheme over $K$.
-The N\'{e}ron model $\mathcal{X}$ of $X$ is a smooth separated finite type model over $\oo_{K}$ satisfying some extension property, which is known as the N\'{e}ron mapping property.
+A N\'{e}ron model $\mathcal{X}$ of $X$ is a smooth separated finite type model over $\so_{K}$ satisfying some extension property, which is known as the N\'{e}ron mapping property.
 N\'{e}ron proves the existence of such models for abelian varieties (\cite{Neron1964}).
-Moreover, Liu and Tong prove the existence of N\'{e}ron models for smooth proper curves of positive genus (see \cite{Liu2016} for more precise statement).
-In general, the N\'{e}ron model need not exist (for example, $X=\Pro^{1}$), and the existence of the N\'{e}ron model reflects the uniqueness of the model of $X$ (see also Remark \ref{modelunique}).
+Moreover, Liu and Tong prove the existence of N\'{e}ron models for smooth proper curves of positive genus (see \cite{Liu2016} for a more precise statement).
+In general, a N\'{e}ron model need not exist.
 Our main theorem is the following. \begin{theoremsub}[see Theorem \ref{gengenneron} for more precise statements.]
-Let $K$ be a strictly Henselian discrete valuation field with the residue characteristic away from $2$ and $3$, and $X$ be a bielliptic surface over $K$.
-Then $X$ potentially admits the N\'{e}ron model, i.e.\ there exists a finite separable extension $L/K$, such that $X_{L'}$ admits the N\'{e}ron model for any finite extension $L'/L$. \end{theoremsub}
+Let $K$ be a strictly Henselian discrete valuation field with residue characteristic different from $2$ and $3$, and $X$ be a bielliptic surface over $K$.
+Then $X$ potentially admits a N\'{e}ron model, i.e., there exists a finite separable extension $L/K$, such that $X_{L'}$ admits a N\'{e}ron model for any finite extension $L'/L$. \end{theoremsub}

-The key ingredient of the construction of Theorem \ref{gengenneronintro} is taking a quotient of the N\'{e}ron model of abelian surfaces.
-If the reduction nature of $X$ is good, such a quotient is enough (see Theorem\ref{genneron} for a sufficient condition), but such a quotient is not the N\'{e}ron model in general.
-To treat the general case, we need some gluing arguments.
+The key idea of Theorem \ref{gengenneronintro} is to take a quotient of a N\'{e}ron model of abelian surfaces.
+If $X$ satisfies some condition, we can show that this quotient is the N\'{e}ron model again (see Theorem\ref{genneron} for a sufficient condition).
+However, in general, that quotient is not necessarily a N\'{e}ron model.
+To treat the general case, we use some gluing arguments.